cca/koha_patron_import/readme.md

 ## API

 Koha has a budding REST API which already has a fully fledged `/patrons` endpoint.
-We should eventually migrate to creating new patrons via the API rather than CSV upload.
-You can read some rather sparse documentation at https://library-staff.cca.edu/api/v1/.html
+You can read some documentation at https://library-staff.cca.edu/api/v1/.html

 To use the API: